library(lme4); library(lmerTest); library(emmeans); library(performance)

 10.1 Background

-Latin square design In the Latin Square design, two blocking factors are arranged across the row and the column of the square.
+In the Latin Square design, two blocking factors are arranged across the row and the column of the square.
 This allows blocking of two nuisance factors across rows and columns to reduce even more experimental error.
 The requirement of Latin square design is that all t treatments appears only once in each row and column and number of replications is equal to number of treatments.

-Advantages of Latin square design are: 1.
 The design is particularly appropriate for comparing t treatment means in the presence of two sources of extraneous variation, each measured at t levels.
-2. The analysis is quite simple.

 Any additional extraneous sources of variability tend to inflate the error term, making it more difficult to detect differences among the treatment means.

-The effect of each treatment on the response must be approximately the same across rows and columns.
+The effect of each treatment on the response must be approximately same across the rows and columns.

 Statistical model for a response in Latin square design is: